Why Do You Feel a Sharp Pain When You Bite?

 What Should You Do?

 If you feel a sharp pain when biting, don’t ignore it — it rarely goes away on its own.
-A dentist can examine your tooth, take X-rays, and determine the exact cause.
-Early treatment can often save you from more extensive procedures and greater discomfort later.
+A dentist can examine your tooth, take X-rays, and determine the exact cause of the issue.
+Early treatment can often prevent the need for more extensive procedures and greater discomfort later.

 When to call a dentist immediately: